safing/web/_publications/2022-07-26-portmaster-vs-glasswire.md

 Just like GlassWire, Portmaster allows you to configure different settings for different network environments.
 This way you can easily switch from your trusted Home Wi-Fi to an untrusted network, like in a coffee shop.

 Portmaster also allows you to log and display different metrics about different apps.
-Like which domains, IP addresses they are connecting to and in which country the servers are located, along with the time taken to make the connections.
+Like which domains, IP addresses they are connecting to and in which country the servers are located, along with the time a connection started and ended.

 Another useful feature of Portmaster is the ability to block incoming connections by default.
 This prevents devices from your local network or devices from the Internet to connect to your computer unless you specifically allow them to.